Oridathu: Plot

-The time is the mid-fifties when the Indian states were being reorganised.
+The time is the mid-1950s when the Indian states were being reorganised.
 The place is a remote village in Kerala.
 There is a palpable hum of excitement as the village Panchayath, led by the Brahmin landlord (M. S. Thripunithura), is determined to bring the benefits of electricity to this backward place.

-As the story unfolds, it introduces us to an array of characters in the village...the Communist tailor (Krishnankutty Nair) given to fiery speeches, laced with quotations; the landlord's manager Raman (Thilakan); Kuttan, the odd job man, hitching his star to the influential newcomers; the wise school teacher, the adolescent boy and girl; the braggart overseer...
+As the story unfolds, it introduces us to an array of characters in the village...the Communist tailor (Krishnankutty Nair) given to fiery speeches, laced with quotations; the landlord's manager Raman (Thilakan); Kuttan, the odd job man, hitching his star to the influential newcomers; the wise school teacher, the adolescent boy Josekutty and girl; the braggart overseer...
 Families and groups are deftly sketched with a cartoonist's sharp eye.
 Each group has its own story to tell, in self-contained episodes that are all interrelated.
 The vela or the festival of the local temple is a symbol of the harmony that prevailed in the village in those pre-electricity days.

 After the executive engineer from the Electricity, Department has surveyed the place with becoming solemnity, there follows a flurry of activity.
 The overseer, flatteringly called engineer by the villagers who do not know the distinction, has an eye for the girls.
 Kuttan, the man for all jobs, becomes the overseer's faithful servitor.
 He induces the girl he hopes to marry to join the electricity workforce.
 A doctor following in the wake of electricity sets up a dispensary in the village.
 Kuttan decides he is a more prestigious master to serve.